gnosis/safe-react-e2e-tests/docs/coverage.md

 #### [Create safe](./../src/create_safe.test.js)
 1. Enters into the create safe form with the Create button
+2. Shows Connect wallet & select network step
+3. Switches the network and connect your wallet
+4. Shows naming the Safe step
-2. Type a name for the safe
+5. Type a name for the safe
+6. Shows Owners and Confirmations step
+7. Adds the current user address as default owner
-3. Adds a new owner row
+8. Adds a new owner row with a valid address
-4. Type names and addresses only for "owner2"
-5. Check that owner names and addresses are required when clicking submit
+9. Shows Review Safe step
-6. Checks that the policies selector matches the amount of owners
+10. Checks the name of the new Safe
-7. Checks in review step the name of the safe, name and address of owner2
+11. Checks the threshold of the new Safe
+12. Checks owners of the new Safe
+13. Submits the Create Safe Form
-8. Checks "block explorer" and "back" button during the safe creation
+14. Checks "block explorer" and "back" button during the safe creation
+15. Checks if the Safe Created popup is showed
-9. Checks safe name on the sidebar once the safe is loaded
+16. Checks safe name on the sidebar once the safe is loaded

 #### [Load safe](./../src/load_safe.test.js)
 1. Enters into the load form with the Load button component